 Choose your Compartment.

-- In the Resources, click Boot Volume.
+- Under Resources, click Boot Volume.

-You can now attach the boot volume to another instance, for more information see Attaching a Volume.
+You can now attach the boot volume to another instance.
+For more information, see Attaching a Volume.

 Using the API

 To delete an attachment, use the following operation:

 For information about using the API and signing requests, see REST APIs and Security Credentials.
 For information about SDKs, see Software Development Kits and Command Line Interface.